juliannatetreault/The-Technologist/README.md

 # THE TECHNOLOGIST APP

 The Technologist is a Rails and JavaScript-based application that allows users to create byte-sized tech reviews.
-Users can choose to create an account of their own to publish and read reviews.
+Users can choose to create an account or singin through their existing GitHub account to publish and read reviews.
 If a user chooses to bypass creating an account, that user still has the ability to read reviews from other account-holding publishers.

 ## Usage